 Azure Data Explorer data ingestion overview

-Data ingestion is the process used to load data from one or more sources into a table in Azure Data Explorer.
-Once ingested, the data becomes available for query.
+Data ingestion is the process of loading data from one or more sources into a table in your cluster.
+Azure Data Explorer validates initial data and converts data formats where necessary.
+Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data.
+Once ingested, the data is available for query.

 The diagram below shows the end-to-end flow for working in Azure Data Explorer and shows different ingestion methods.